skyhitz/mobile/README.md

 * The app is being built with [Expo](https://expo.io) using `Typescript`, `React` and `Mobx React`.
 * It consumes a [common module](https://github.com/skyhitz/common) that manages all the state of the app and makes requests to a [GraphQL Api](https://github.com/skyhitz/api).
 * Works on iOS and Android
-* For a good developer experience we recomend using `VSCode` so you can better navigate the entire code easily.
+* For a good developer experience we recomend using `VSCode` so you can navigate better the entire code.

 ## Dependencies